Commercial Pressure Washing Services

 How Does Professional Pressure Washing Work?

 Although pressure washing may appear to blast away years’ worth of algae, grime, and dirt as if by magic, there’s a little more that goes into it than that.
-Pressure washers consist of a long, thin hose, an engine and pump to pressurize the water, and a nozzle where the water is blasted out.
+Commercial pressure washers consist of a long, thin hose, an engine and pump to pressurize the water, and a nozzle where the water is blasted out.
 The pressures of residential and commercial pressure washers can range from roughly 1300 to over 4000 PSI (pounds per square inch), which can be high enough to cause serious injuries for untrained users.

 The bottom line?
-If you’re looking for a safe and effective deep clean, you need the capable and experienced pressure washers at Ross Property Services.
+If you’re looking for a safe and effective deep clean, you need the capable and experienced commercial pressure washers at Ross Property Services.

 WHAT’S THE DIFFERENCE AND WHY DOES IT MATTER?